X

 • Are scheduled to have surgery

 • Have recently received or are scheduled for any vaccines.
 All vaccines should be brought up-to-date before starting ENBREL.
-Patients taking ENBREL should not receive live vaccines.
+Patients taking ENBREL should not receive live vaccines

 • Are pregnant, planning to become pregnant, or breastfeeding